Shahriar-Mim/Blood-Bank-Java-Spring-Boot-Beginner-Level-Project/README.md

 # Blood-Bank-Java-Spring-Boot-Beginner-Level-Project

-This is a simple beginner level Spring Boot University Project.
+This is a simple beginner level Spring Boot project of CSE310: Object Oriented Programming course, Brac University.
 The main goal of this project to track the informations of blood donors.

 Video Demonstration : https://youtu.be/AEPWf4SJh_I